NKa1409/UVenture/README.md

   - [ ] Calculate sum formula and fragments of every peak for the given m/z value, for every raw file.
 Are it just isomers or completely different molecules.
   - [ ] Compare the different fragmentation patterns and see if similar patterns can be found across the raw data files in the database.
 Those might then be the same molecules, although the LC method might have been different.
   - [ ] Give a bar chart for every individual identified compound to directly compare the individual raw files.
+- [ ] Create *local* user accounts to allow for settings to be saved per user
+  - [ ] Allow user specific file uploads
+  - [ ] Allocate x cores / RAM for one user
+  - [ ] Allow user specific settings
+  - [ ] Access controll for result files
 - [ ] Allow for GC/EI-HRMS data analysis with fragment annotation and precursor ion identification.

 ## Contributing